sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/userguide/configuration.rst

 *******************
 In cases where a custom protocol is needed to support inbound events for devices, SiteWhere makes it easy to plug in a custom event source.
-The custom event source class must implement the `IInboundEventSource <../apidocs/com/sitewhere/spi/device/provisioning/IInboundEventSource.html>`_ interface.
+The custom event source class must implement the `IInboundEventSource <../apidocs/com/sitewhere/spi/device/communication/IInboundEventSource.html>`_ interface.
 SiteWhere provides base classes that provide much of the common event source functionality.
-For instance the com.sitewhere.device.provisioning.BinaryInboundEventSource found in sitewhere-core provides an event source that deals with binary data.
-By creating an instance of BinaryInboundEventSource and plugging in a custom `IInboundEventReceiver <../apidocs/com/sitewhere/spi/device/provisioning/IInboundEventReceiver.html>`_ and `IDeviceEventDecoder <../apidocs/com/sitewhere/spi/device/provisioning/IDeviceEventDecoder.html>`_ implementation, the behavior can be completely customized.
+For instance the com.sitewhere.device.communication.BinaryInboundEventSource found in sitewhere-core provides an event source that deals with binary data.
+By creating an instance of BinaryInboundEventSource and plugging in a custom `IInboundEventReceiver <../apidocs/com/sitewhere/spi/device/communication/IInboundEventReceiver.html>`_ and `IDeviceEventDecoder <../apidocs/com/sitewhere/spi/device/communication/IDeviceEventDecoder.html>`_ implementation, the behavior can be completely customized.
 The event receiver takes care of receiving binary data from the device and the decoder converts the data into SiteWhere events that can be processed.